GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 **If all the above works as expected you're ready to install it inside the machine.**

-# 2.0.0 Install
+# Machine Install
 Undo everything as we will now install into the machine.

 All components except the Arduino and LCD will be internal to the machine.
 Remember this when wiring the LCD.

 For each of the components we want to start guesstimating on cable length.
 You can do this by placing components where you want to place them.
 Close together components can share similar wiring i.e. 5v and GND.

-?>Please use the tables in [3.2.0 Component Wiring](#_320-component-wiring) for details on pin connections to the Arduino.
+?>Please use the tables in [Component Wiring](#component-wiring) for details on pin connections to the Arduino.

-## 2.1.0 Base Functionality
+## Base Functionality

 > [!NOTE]
 > If you have the GAGGIA New Classic 2018/2019 (auto shut-off after 20mins), then you will need to fully bypass the ECO PCB that is on board.
-Steps are shown here [Bypass ECO Board](#_212-bypass-eco-board).
+Steps are shown here [Bypass ECO Board](#bypass-eco-board).

-### 2.1.1 Power Delivery
+### Power Delivery
 Take off the top cover of your machine by unscrewing the 2 top screws.
 Be sure to mark your top left power connector so you don't mix them up (even though it's not that hard to understand which one is which).

 Prepare splitter cables with the below specs: